Jingwei4CMU/Leetcode/README.md

 ####21.
 Merge Two Sorted Lists
 !!!
 Need to remember the input sometimes is not friendly.!!!
 Use recursive to solve some shit

+####27.
+Remove Element
+Two pointers, one is fast, the other is slow